zuckung/endless-sky-plugins/README.md

 <br>

 The old jobs got disabled, and new jobs with a space at the end and recolored script got created.
-So missions that are based on these jobs won't see if the jobs are done.<br>
+The new jobs also get a "set missionname: done" and "offered" in the "on complete" block, to keep compatibility.<br>

 <br>